Wireless Resource Optimization in Hybrid Semantic/Bit Communication Networks: Numerical Results and Discussions

 In this section, numerical evaluations are conducted to demonstrate the performance of our proposed wireless resource management solution in the HSB-Net, where we employ Python 3.7-based PyCharm as the simulator platform and implement it in a workstation PC featuring the AMD Ryzen-9-7900X processor with 12 CPU cores and 128 GB RAM.
 To preserve generality, we first model a circular area with a radius of $300$ meters, in which $200$ MUs and $10$ BSs are randomly dropped.
 Moreover, the SINR $\gamma_{ij}$ follows a Gaussian distribution with standard deviation of $4$ dB~\cite{moustakas2013sinr}.
 For brevity, some simulation parameters not mentioned in the context and their fixed values are summarized in Table~\ref{SimuPara}.

 In SemCom-relevant settings, we simulate a general text transmission scenario to examine the proposed solution.
-Note that such performance test can also be accomplished with other content types like images or videos, and the reason we choose text is to leverage existing natural language processing models that have been well validated in SemCom-related works.
+Such performance test can also be accomplished with other content types like images or videos, and the reason we choose text is to leverage existing natural language processing models that have been well validated in SemCom-related works.
 Particularly, the Transformer in~\cite{xie2021deep} is adopted as the unified semantic encoder for all SemCom links, and the PyTorch-based Adam optimizer is applied for model training with an initial learning rate of $0.001$.
 Based on the public dataset extracted from the proceedings of European Parliament~\cite{koehn2005europarl}, the expression of B2M function $\Re_{ij}(\cdot)$ at each SemCom link can be well approximated from extensive model tests~\cite{10261329}.
+Note that since the B2M did not specify any particular DL model to perform SemCom, other DL models can also be adopted to fit the B2M function without changing other settings and solutions.

 As for the queuing modeling part, each MU's average knowledge-matching degree $\tau_{i}$, minimum message rate threshold $\mathit{M}_{i}^{o}$, and BitCom-based B2M coefficient $\rho_{ij}$ are randomly generated in the range of $0.6 \sim 1$, $50 \sim 100$, and $2\times 10^{-5}\sim 2\times 10^{-4}$, respectively.
 Besides, the average packet arrival rate $\lambda_{i}$ is prescribed at $1000$ packets/s for all MUs~\cite{7434039}, while the average interpretation times of knowledge-matching and -mismatching packets in SCQ are considered as $8\times 10^{-4}$ and $1\times 10^{-3}$ s/packet, respectively.
 Furthermore, we set a dynamic stepsize of $\epsilon(l)= 1\times 10^{-6}/l$ to update the Lagrange multipliers in~(\ref{multiplierupdate}), where the convergence of each trial can be always guaranteed.
 It is worth mentioning that all the above parameter values are set by default unless otherwise specified, and all subsequent numerical results are obtained by averaging over a sufficiently large number of trials.